 In this chapter we develop a unified view of reinforcement learning methods that require a model of the environment, such as dynamic programming and heuristic search, and methods that can be used without a model, such as Monte Carlo and temporal-difference methods.
-These are respectively called model-based and modelfee reinforcement learning methods.
+These are respectively called model-based and model-free reinforcement learning methods.
 Model-based methods rely on planning as their primary component, while model-free methods primarily rely on learning.
 Although there are real differences between these two kinds of methods, there are also great similarities.
 In particular, the heart of both kinds of methods is the computation of value functions.
-Moreover, all the methods are based on looking ahead to future events, computing a backed-up value, and then using it to update an approximate value function.
-Earlier in this book we presented Monte Carlo and temporal-difference methods as distinct alternatives, then showed how they can be unified by n-step methods (and we will do this again more thoroughly with eligibility traces in Chapter 12).
+Moreover, all the methods are based on looking ahead to future events, computing a backed-up value, and then using it as an update target for an approximate value function.
+Earlier in this book we presented Monte Carlo and temporal-difference methods as distinct alternatives, then showed how they can be unified by n-step methods.
 Our goal in this chapter is a similar integration of model-based and model-free methods.
 Having established these as distinct in earlier chapters, we now explore the extent to which they can be intermixed.